-In July 2006, Iraq concluded its commercial debt settlement.
-A total of \$19.7 billion of Iraqi commercial claims were settled as a result of four installments of the cash buyback offer for small debt holders, and two debt-for-debt exchanges.22
+Iraq concluded its commercial debt settlement in July 2006.
+A total of \$19.7 billion of Iraqi commercial claims were settled as a result of four installments of the cash buyback offer for small debt holders, and two debt-for-debt exchanges.23 Iraq reopened its commercial debt-restructuring program on January 30, 3008.
+According to the IMF, the offer appears to be successful and results should be published in the near future.